Azure/azure-sdk-tools/eng/common/asset-sync/README.md

 - No publically available UI to browse recordings at rest and recorded
 - A native level unzip/zip operation is extremely heavy for larger recordings folders
   - An example of this is the storage service, where we have upwards of half a gigabyte of data present.
 This is an enormous tax to zip and unzip with each push/pull.
+  - This is somewhat mitigated when swapping to per-package `recording.json` (which we would do with this approach)
-- The storage is not geolocated, though geo replication be set for as many as _all_ regions supported by azure.
+- The storage is not geolocated normally, though geo replication be set for as many as _all_ regions supported by azure.
 - There is no concept of "history".
 It's all point in time.
+- Cost _may_ be a problem, git is free as far as we are concerned.

 ### `Pulling a zipfile of the repository`